The Cohort 2020-2023 application period closes on March 11. Finalists will be notified in June 2020.

 - Support from a robust distance-based learning system that will help you customize the material to your own interests and needs

-Mid-career health care practitioners from a diverse array of disciplines—from pharmacists and dentists to nurses and physicians, social workers and veterinarians and all allied health professionals—are invited to apply in interprofessional teams of 2-5 members.
+Mid-career health care practitioners from a diverse array of disciplines—from pharmacists and dentists to nurses and physicians, social workers and veterinarians and all allied health professionals—are invited to apply in interdisciplinary teams of 3-5 members.
 These teams will receive intensive training, mentoring, coaching, and networking opportunities to lead transformative change—centered on health equity—in their communities.

 Are you a strong applicant?